matthias-dirickx/CsSelenium/README.md

 The only Assertions framework implemented at this point in time are the assertion libraries from Microsoft.VisualStudio.TestTools.UnitTesting.

+### Logging on framework level
+The user has the ability to launch a log and write that log to disk.
+The log is stored as a JSON array that can be marshalled into a html reporting template if the user likes.

+As it stands the logging offers a comprehensive message, an error message that is formulated automatically and (should be) custom per log event.

+There are different log events to eventually support nested logged items in order to drill down in results from one single json blob per run.

 ## Architecture notes
 ### High-Level Architecture
 #### Statics